 Families without Easy Transportation

 If your family doesn’t use a car (many people in the city don’t), it might be too much of a hassle to use Septa or call an Uber.
 In-home lessons are probably a good option for you.
-Along those lines, if you rely on street parking, you won’t have to give up a highly-coveted parking spot (I park in Zone 4, so I would know!) if you sign up for piano lessons in the home.
+Along those lines, if you rely on street parking, you won’t have to give up a highly-coveted parking spot, if you sign up for piano lessons in the home.

 I’d encourage any other families who are pressed for time or otherwise unable to travel to reach out about lessons in your house.
 I’d love to hear from you, and we can find a time that fits your lifestyle and schedule.

 What Philadelphia Neighborhoods are Available?

 I can travel to any of the following Philadelphia neighborhoods/sections:

 Center City (and immediate neighborhoods like Queen Village, Fitler Sq., Fairmount, Etc.)